aaronlifton/angular-lazy-load/README.md

 # angular-lazy-load
 2kb lazy load module for angular.
 Only requirement is angular!
 By default, it uses IntersectionObserver instead of attaching an event listener to the document.
-Optionally, you can use the event listener instead.
+Optionally, you can use the event listener instead to load things ahead of time.
 Comes with a `lazy-load` directive for lazy loading images, but you can extend the `on-scroll-to` directive to lazy load anything!
+Also, to detect scrolling in a container, set the `scroll-root` attribute to a selector.

 [Plunker Demo](https://embed.plnkr.co/q9Zm5IpRd4fpiY83DZIm/)